 We keep all doors locked at all times.
 No one is to use any of the side or back doors of the school.
 The front door is monitored and all visitors are required to sign in on the computer and wear a badge.
 On exiting the school, all visitors are asked to check out at the computer.
 A record will be kept of all visitors in the school.

 Lastly, all volunteers are required to follow the Child Protection Policy of the Archdiocese.
-This means that anyone who works in the school as a paid employee or volunteer must be fingerprinted by the Archdiocese and must attend a workshop given through the Archdiocese.
+This means that anyone who works in the school as a paid employee or volunteer must undergo a background check through the Archdiocese and must attend a workshop given through the Archdiocese.
 Again, this is for the safety of the children.
 Thank you for you cooperation in all of these areas.
 The children are the priority in all of our policies and their safety is most important.

 As part of our crisis plan, we have stocked a closet with food (breakfast bars, crackers etc.), water and first aid items.
 Every teacher has a box of activities and the school has a supply of flashlights and blankets.